 How far are we talking?
 It’s literally on the Metropolitan line, so, not very far (and not expensive, either).
 About 90 minutes from central London, and it’s an easy drive.

 Anywhere good to eat and drink?
-Five or so minutes from Amersham station is The Artichoke, a local favourite, rolling in awards (including a Michelin star, awarded last year).
+Five or so minutes from Amersham station is The Artichoke, a local favourite, rolling in awards (including a Michelin star, awarded in 2020).
 Highly-rated Pluma serves authentic Spanish tapas, while Darmon Deli offers a well-executed globe-trotting menu in cosy café surrounds.
-The town’s rammed with old village pubs, but on Saturday nights the Griffiths Brothers run a pop-up bar at their small-batch distillery, where they also run behind-the-scenes tours and tastings.
+The town’s rammed with old village pubs, but on Saturday afternoons the Griffiths Brothers run a pop-up bar at their small-batch distillery, where they also run behind-the-scenes tours and tastings.

 The Crown Inn

 In 2011 Margate became home to the Turner Contemporary art gallery, which in turn provoked a wider refresh.
 Open Tuesday-Sunday, the beachside gallery is free to visit and plays host to around half a dozen small visiting exhibitions at a time.
-Margate’s century-old amusement park Dreamland has also undergone a £25m revamp, and now houses vintage rides (including a 1960s ghost train and Britain’s oldest wooden rollercoaster), two seafront restaurants, bars, street food stalls, an outdoor stage featuring big-name music acts, a roller disco, and er, a giant inflatable rendition of Tina Turner’s head (although some of the attractions haven’t reopened yet – see more here).
+Margate’s century-old amusement park Dreamland has also undergone a £25m revamp, and now houses vintage rides (including a 1960s ghost train and Britain’s oldest wooden rollercoaster), two seafront restaurants, bars, street food stalls, an outdoor stage featuring big-name music acts, a roller disco, and er, a giant inflatable rendition of Tina Turner’s head.

 Tucked away from the beachfront is a subterranean Shell Grotto (open Wed-Sun, £4.50).
 Stretching along 70ft of underground tunnels, it was discovered in 1835, and nobody has any idea when it was made or what it was for.
 The town itself is packed with independent cafes, restaurants, and shops to explore – especially vintage and antique shops like RG Scott (closed Wed & Sun); Junk Deluxe (currently open by appointment only – email ahead); Peony Vintage; Cliffs records (open daily till 3pm), where vinyl starts at 50p; and Fort Road Yard (open daily), a salvage yard filled with old fairground signs and dodgem cars.
 Finally, the beach is big, and sandy, and you can walk the Viking Coastal Trail to nearby Botany Bay (with a Cinnamon Baked Pear ice cream from Melt).